r3sult/cronq/README.md

 ### cronq-injector

+> The `cronq-injector` command will non-destructively create any necessary `cronq` tables, though it will need a database to perform this action against.
+Please note that if you do not have tables created, it is helpful to run the injector first.

 The `injector` is used to retrieve jobs from the database and publish them to AMQP.
 Jobs are published in the following format:

     # where job is a database record